zgornel/StringAnalysis.jl/docs/src/examples.md

 # Usage examples

-## Document creation
+## Documents
 Documents are simple wrappers around basic structures that contain text.
 The underlying data representation can be simple strings, dictionaries or vectors of strings.
-All document types are subtypes of the parametric type AbstractDocument{T}` where `T<:AbstractString`.
+All document types are subtypes of the parametric type `AbstractDocument{T}` where `T<:AbstractString`.
 ```@repl index
 using StringAnalysis